shabin5785/react-notes/Notes_3.md

 - A class component becomes an error boundary if it defines either (or both) of the lifecycle methods static getDerivedStateFromError() or componentDidCatch().
 Use static getDerivedStateFromError() to render a fallback UI after an error has been thrown.
 Use componentDidCatch() to log error information.

+- Error boundaries work like a JavaScript catch {} block, but for components.
+Only class components can be error boundaries.
+In practice, most of the time you’ll want to declare an error boundary component once and use it throughout your application